Let’s start with React by creating our first project. For that, we will use Vite, which is the official recommendation.

 Finally, navigate to the project directory and install the necessary dependencies:

-If at any point you need to install Vite in an existing project, you just need to add these two packages.
+If at any point you need to install Vite in an existing project, you simply have to add these two packages.

 npm install -D react react-dom @vitejs/plugin-react

-Now, to work on our project, we need to be able to see it (it would be nice, yes, indeed).
+Now, to work on our project, we need to be able to see it (that would be good, yes, really).
 For that, we can start the development server.

-Navigate to the project folder (if you are not there yet) and start the development server by running:
+Navigate to the project folder (if you aren’t there already) and start the development server by running:

 npm run dev